 You are a government employee and, as noted above, that gives you a great deal of authority.
 It also means that you are required by law to remain neutral with regard to religion when on the job and to respect the separation of church and state.
-That means that there are times when you may want to engage in religious activity but cannot because of the requirements of the law.
+That, in turn, means that there are times when you may want to engage in religious activity but cannot because of the requirements of the law.
 The remainder of this document will describe these situations.

 There are, however, times when it is okay for you to engage in religious activity.
-When on break and not in view of students, you may pray, have Bible studies with other teachers, and the like.
+When on break and not in view of students, you may pray, read the Bible, and the like.
+(Also, outside instructional time-if you are free to attend to personal matters instead of performing employment duties, and students are occupied with other matters and are not a captive audience-you may engage in brief, quiet, personal, private prayer even if some students might be able to see you.)
 You may keep personal religious items as well, again as long as they are not visible to students.
-(It may be permissible for you to wear small religious jewelry or other specialized items required by your faith.
-Contact the professionals at Americans United if you have questions about whether something is allowed.)
+(It may additionally be permissible for you to wear in view of students small religious jewelry or other specialized items required by your faith.

-All of this material applies equally to public-school run remote-learning situations.
+1All of this material applies equally to public-school run remote-learning situations.